microsoft/azure-pipelines-yaml/design/variables-in-pipelines.md

 - desired future state
 - a path to bring tasks forward without breaking them on older definitions
 - a path to bring old definitions forward with minimal pain

-Ideally we also take this opportunity to rationalize what variables appear in what scopes.
-Current scopes are agent, orchestration time, and available
+- rationalize what variables appear in what scopes - currently confused between agent, orchestration time, and always available
-- (more?)

 ### Kinds of existing variables